eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 heights = heights_per_species[idx]
 ```

-## MCMC: Initialization and Sampling
+## MCMC Initialization and Sampling

 - Have faith in PyMC3's default sampling and initialization settings: someone
   much more experienced than us took the time to choose them!